 Granted, this may be a big lifestyle change as your main job will likely become this – so you’ll need to be OK with that.

 To find these types of opportunities, look on job boards using phrases such as:

 - Property Superintendent

-It’s important to note that after a little research, not all listings for these jobs mention inclusion of free rent.
-You’re best bet is to reach out to all opportunities anyways and see if they are open to it.
+It’s important to note that after a little research, not all listings for these jobs mention the inclusion of free rent.
+Your best bet is to reach out to all opportunities anyways and see if they are open to it.
 If you don’t ask, they can’t say yes!

 8. Get Roommates to Cover Your Costs (Apartment Hacking)